MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04a-use-own-data.md

 1. Review the model card, and then deploy it using the default settings.
 1. When the model has been deployed, it will open in the model playground.

-## Use prompt engineering in the playground
+## Experiment with tools in the playground

-Before adding grounding data, let's explore how the model responds using prompt engineering alone.
+Before developing a chat application, let's explore how the model responds in the playground.
 This will help you understand why grounding data matters.

 1. After deploying your model, you should be in the playground with that model selected.
 If not, select **Build** in the top menu bar, then select **Models** on the left, and then select the model you deployed.
-1. In the model playground, ensure that your **gpt-4.1** model is selected.
+1. In the model playground, in the pane on the left, ensure that your **gpt-4.1** model is selected.
-1. In the chat pane, enter the query `Where can I stay in New York?` and review the response.

-    The response should be fairly generic — the model provides general knowledge but doesn't have specific information about your travel services.

-1. In the **System message** field, enter the following prompt:
+1. In the **Instructions** field, enter the following prompt:

     ```
    You are a travel assistant that provides information on travel services available from Margie's Travel.
     ```

-1. In the chat pane, enter the same query `Where can I stay in New York?` and review the response.
+1. In the chat pane, enter the query `What are some recommended tourist activities in New York next month?` and review the response.

-    The response may be slightly more focused, but the model still doesn't have real data about Margie's Travel offerings.
-It may even fabricate information.
-This demonstrates the limitation of prompt engineering alone — while it can guide the model's tone and behavior, it can't provide factual grounding without real data.

-1. Try another query: `What destinations does Margie's Travel offer?` and observe how the model responds without grounding data.

-## Add grounding data in the playground

-Now that you've seen the limitations of prompt engineering alone, let's add real data to ground the model's responses using the RAG pattern.

-The data for your app consists of a set of travel brochures in PDF format from the fictitious travel agency *Margie's Travel*.

-1. In a new browser tab, download the [zipped archive of brochures](https://microsoftlearning.github.io/mslearn-ai-studio/data/brochures.zip) from `https://microsoftlearning.github.io/mslearn-ai-studio/data/brochures.zip` and extract it to a folder named **brochures** on your local file system.
-1. Return to the model playground in the Foundry portal.
+    The response should be fairly generic — the model provides general knowledge based on its training data, but doesn't have access to current information about what's happening in New York next month.

-1. In the **Tools** section, under the model list, select **Upload files**.
+1. In the pane on the left, under the instructions, in the **Tools** section, select **Add** and add the **web_search** tool.
-1. Upload the brochure PDF files you extracted earlier.
-The file search tool allows the model to reference the uploaded documents when answering questions.

-    > **Tip**: If you don't see the **Tools** section, ensure you're in the single-model playground view (not comparison mode).

-1. After the files have been uploaded, resubmit the prompt `Where can I stay in New York?`
-1. Review the response, which should now be based on information from the uploaded brochures — a significant improvement over the prompt engineering-only approach.
-1. Try the follow-up question: `What destinations does Margie's Travel offer?` and compare the response to what you got earlier without grounding data.
+1. In the chat pane, enter the same query `What are some recommended tourist activities in New York tnext month?` and review the response.

+    This time, the model uses the *web_search* tool to find current information about activities in New York.

-## Create a RAG client app
+## Create an app that uses tools

-Now that you've seen how grounding data works in the playground, let's build a client application that uses the Responses API with the file search tool to implement the RAG pattern programmatically.
+Now that you've seen how tools can extend a model's capabilities in the playground, let's build a client application that uses tools to provide travel advice for Margie's Travel customers.

 ### Get the endpoint and key

 You'll need an endpoint and key to connect to the model from a client application.
 In this exercise, we're going to use the OpenAI SDK to chat with the model; and we'll use the Azure OpenAI endpoint to connect to it.

 1. On the menu bar, select the **Home** page.
-1. Note the **Project API key** and **Azure OpenAI Endpoint** displayed there.
+1. Note the **Project API key** and **Azure OpenAI endpoint** displayed there.

+    > **Tip**: You'll use the **Azure OpenAI endpoint**, <u>not</u> the project endpoint!

 ### Get the application files from GitHub